 We outline our appliquéing steps below, but if you are new to the process, we have a full How To Appliqué tutorial, which shows tools, options, and styles.
 There are a number of curves and points to the fleur-de-lis design, but by going slowly and carefully, you can maneuver the path for a beautiful finish.

 We originally created this as part of a trio of shabby chic pillows done in a French style.
 You may also like the whimsical word pillow with its fun accent poms.
-Use it to display your mood: “Oui” – “Yes! it’s a great day.” or “Non” – “No, perhaps you should sit this one out.”
+It’s reversible; use it to display your mood: “Oui” – “Yes! it’s a great day.” or “Non” – “No, perhaps you should sit this one out.”
 Then, add the striking rectangular pillow that features a lovely pleated front embellished with thin belted accents and a sweet bow.

 Our statement pillow finishes at approximately 16″ x 16″ and is designed with a loose fit to allow a “karate-choppable” softness.
 A pillow form in 100% down or a down/poly blend will help give the finished pillow the best soft slouch.